 I’d also recommend discussing what kinds of check-ins there might be for the journal.
 Will the Dominant read every entry or do they just want to view it weekly to ensure the submissive is making progress?
-It is disappointing and frustrating to be given a task like this from a Dominant only for that Dominant to forget about it completely.
+I’ve seen it many times, and felt it myself, but it is disappointing and frustrating to be given a task like this from a Dominant only for that Dominant to forget about it completely.
 If you’re a Dominant thinking about including this practice in your power exchange, please don’t forget to at least ask about it.
 It shows that you care and are going to follow up on orders you give, that your orders are important to you and so is your submissive’s follow-through.

 Go Forth and Journal